Jeromepullen/Research-Projects/Descriptions for Research Projects with Links.md

 are from studies that I conducted while working with Dr. Greiner (Charles River Eye Associates / Harvard Medical School).
 I was researching whether or not patients experienced better outcomes from treating their dry eye syndrome with Lid Expression procedures or Lipiflow procedures.
 The "Lipiflow vs Lid Expression Data with Stats.xlsx” file is a collection of all the measurements that were taken at the beginning of treatment (baseline) and after 3 months of treatment.
 The “Summary of Lipiflow vs Lid Expression Data.xlsx” file is a summary of all those measurements.
 ___________________________________________

-The “Meibomian Gland Analysis Procedure.pdf”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Procedure%20Document%20-%20Meibomian%20Gland%20Analysis.pdf
+“Meibomian Gland Analysis Procedure.pdf”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Procedure%20Document%20-%20Meibomian%20Gland%20Analysis.pdf

 and “Lid Expression Procedure.pdf”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Procedure%20Document%20-%20Lid%20Expression.pdf